njacobsonlab/Pretrained-Actigraphy-Transformer/README.md

 Abstract... blah blabh

 # Demo Notebooks Below:
-## ⭐ How to Finetune Albert + How to use Model Explainability: https://colab.research.google.com/drive/1sub_5m6fV91GbqEOWT8Sl5RjwN2QnhNh?usp=sharing
+## ⭐ How to Finetune ALBERT + How to use Model Explainability: https://colab.research.google.com/drive/1sub_5m6fV91GbqEOWT8Sl5RjwN2QnhNh?usp=sharing

 This notebook will walk you through:
 * Setting up (importing/connecting to TPU)